D7661, 7661, 25311

 As detailed above on June 19th 1982 Cricklewood allocated 25311 worked a Glasgow - Stranraer passenger service, seen here at Stranraer presumably running round its train before taking the diagrammed service back to Glasgow.
 Looks like a miserable wet day for a locomotive that could provide no heating.

-The last working for 1982 took place on September 18th working the 10.07 Aberystwyth - Euston from Machynlleth to Wolverhampton with 25310 after 25323 had failed.
+On September 18th 25311 & 25310 worked the 10.07 Aberystwyth - Euston from Machynlleth to Wolverhampton after 25323 had failed.

 1983

 25311 was the Manchester Victoria pilot on January 8th.
-25311 was stabled at Cockshute on January 29th.

 25289 & 25311 worked the 6M86 Kings Cross - Tring cement empties on March 20th.
 On a very wet March 30th 25311 & 25323 were noted at Chester working the 6G67 MWO 13.50 Stanlow Refinery to Rowley Regis bogie oil tanks.